 They’re the most mundane of household staples.
 Yet in the hands of enthusiastic preschoolers, paper towels are transformed into colorful works of art.
 The process is simple, the materials minimal, and projects can be easily adjusted to match the ages and skills of the kids.
 The results are sure to delight your budding artists and assure parents their children are learning and growing while in your care.

 Your best advice for understanding paper towel art – go online.
-The quickest way to learn the hows and possibilities is to see how it’s done.
+Seeing how it’s done is the quickest way to learn.
 YouTube and other internet platforms offer dozens of videos listing materials, demonstrating how to create artwork, showcasing results, and giving tips for success.
 Many websites are freely accessible; others require a sign-up and perhaps a modest fee.
 Simply type paper towel art for preschoolers or a similar inquiry into your search engine, then explore the abundant results to find out what to do.

 Here’s What You Need